 - What caused me to have that horrible day?

-Whether you had a horrible day, or an awesome one, 99% of the time, SOMETHING caused it.
+Whether you had a horrible day, or an awesome one, SOMETHING caused it.
 Maybe it was something you did.
 Maybe it was something that happened to you.
 Either way, find out what caused it and start…

 - Avoiding things that cause you to have horrible days.